 Who Was Johann Strauss II?

 Essentially, Johann Strauss was THE pop music celebrity of 19th century Vienna.
-Throughout his life the master violinist and composer was dedicated to entertaining the Viennese and international public through dance music.
-He is sometimes confounded with his musician father Johann Strauss I aka Johann Strauss the Elder.
+The amazing violinist and composer dedicated his life to entertain through dance and music.
+At times, Strauss is confounded with his musician father Johann Strauss I aka Johann Strauss the Elder.
 Although father Strauss wrote many popular waltzes, galopps and polkas, it was his son who made the breakthrough as the King of Waltz.

-Strauss meteorically rose from suburban dance musician to international star in the midst of the biggest revolution in Austria’s Empire and its bloody suppression people desperately needed cheering up.
-Certainly, Strauss’ uplifting waltzes, dynamic polkas and playful quadrilles were a much needed escape for the Empire’s people.
+Around 1848, Strauss meteorically rose from suburban dance musician to international star.
+In the midst of the biggest revolution in Austria’s Empire and its bloody suppression people desperately needed cheering up.
+Certainly, Strauss’ uplifting waltzes, dynamic polkas and playful quadrilles were a much needed escape for the Empire’s subordinates.

-If you love light classical music and ballroom dancing you will likely have Strauss’ signature tunes in your CD collection: from the Blue Danube Waltz (Donauwalzer), the Emperor’s Waltz (Kaiserwalzer) of the overture from the operetta The Bat (Die Fledermaus).
+If you love light classical music and ballroom dancing you will likely have Strauss’ signature tunes in your CD collection: from the Blue Danube Waltz (Donauwalzer) and the Emperor’s Waltz (Kaiserwalzer) to the overture from the operetta The Bat (Die Fledermaus).

 Johann Strauss Apartment And Other Exhibitions

-Basically, the two Strauss museums are a must for fans keen on understanding the waltz king’s original universe: one was his former apartment in Praterstrasse, the other is a privately run museum about the whole Strauss dynasty in Müllnergasse.
-Below I’m sharing some thoughts about them.
+Basically, the two Strauss museums in Wien are a must for fans keen to understand the waltz king’s universe: One was his former apartment in Leopoldstadt’s Praterstrasse.
+The other is a privately run museum about the whole Strauss dynasty in Müllnergasse.
+To give you a flavor let me share some thoughts about them.

-Inside, the apartment displays a modest exhibition of the composer’s life.
+Inside, you will find a charming though modest exhibition of the composer’s life.
 Two pianos, a period-style Viennese dress and two dozen cute ladies’ ball gifts conjure the world of Vienna’s waltz and operetta star.
 Although perched in a corner of the main room, Strauss’ original Amati violin represents the exhibition’s highlight.
 Resting in a vitrine decorated by an elaborately carved frame, the violin embodies Vienna’s golden era.

 Throughout the museum, walls and desks showcase drawings, pictures and music posters of Strauss, his family and his most famous works.
-Sadly, the music stations are also rather modest.
+Sadly, the music stations were also rather modest.
 During my visit I found out that one of them didn’t work at all.
 Although the lovely objects on show allowed glimpses into Strauss’ life and work, there was much to be wished for to perfectly tune in to the composer and his music.

 Address: Praterstrasse 54, 1020 Vienna